 Does climate change pose a risk to firm performance?
-At the 2019 G7 meeting, responding to a question, U.S. President Donald Trump said, "...American wealth is based on energy and he will not jeopardize that for dreams and windmills."
-Accordingly, the U.S. exited the 2015 Paris Climate Accord and declared global warming as a "hoax," But, the financial markets expressed a degree of nervousness about future firm performance.
-That is, financial market expresses a degree of uncertainty about the unknown impact of warming oceans, higher sea levels, increased greenhouse gasses, more frequent and severe weather, higher wildlife extinction rates, and other manifestations of climate change.
-With a fast-forward move of the timeline to the beginning of 2024, the nervousness expressed by financial markets proved to be well-founded.
+Responding to a question at the 2019 G7 meeting, US President Donald Trump said, "...American wealth is based on energy, and he will not jeopardize that for dreams and windmills."
+Accordingly, the US exited the 2015 Paris Climate Accord and declared global warming a "hoax," However, the financial markets expressed a degree of nervousness about future firm performance.
+The financial market expresses uncertainty about the unknown impact of warming oceans, higher sea levels, increased greenhouse gasses, more frequent and severe weather, higher wildlife extinction rates, and other manifestations of climate change.
+With a fast-forward move of the timeline to the beginning of

+2024, the nervousness expressed by financial markets proved well-founded.
 On 05-Jan-2024, the Bloomberg Green Daily newsletter reported the following: